 Mechanism of Failure

 The failure is best illustrated by an example.
 Namespace N1 provides the name A, but not B. Namespace N2 provides the name B but not A. The application wishes to use A from N1 and B from N2.
 At this point, there are no obvious issues.
-The application chooses (or is designed) to import both namespaces to obtain names for direct usage, for an example.
+The application chooses to import both namespaces to obtain names for direct usage, for example:

-use N1, N2; – presumed to make all names in N1 and N2
+use N1, N2; –- presumed to make all names in N1 and N2

 -- directly visible in the scope of intended use